aktorou/jdi-project/readme.md

 #jdi mini project

-Use psd designs to make s simple frontend design for displaying cars from a database.
+Use PSD's to make a simple frontend design, displaying cars from a database.

 ##Frameworks used